Sea Lions/Seals

 Did you know?

-- A group of sea lions and/or seals in the water is called a raft.
-Males are called bulls and females are called cows.
+- A group of sea lions in the water is called a raft, and on land they are a colony.
+A group of seals are often considered a herd or pod.
+Male seals and sea lions are called bulls and females are called cows.

-- During the breeding season, males roar loudly and continuously to establish or defend their territories.
+- During the breeding season, male sea lions roar loudly and continuously to establish or defend their territories.

-- Females bark loudly so that their pups can pick their mothers out from among hundreds of sea lions.
+- Sea lion pups can pick their mother’s bark out from among hundreds of sea lions.

-- Sea lions/seals can dive up to 600 feet and stay submerged for up to 40 minutes!
+- Both sea lions and seals can dive up to 600 feet and stay submerged for an average of 20-30 minutes!

 - Most sea lions eat fish, squid, crabs and clams but the largest sea lion, the steller sea lion, also eats seals.